-It bears repeating that the estates released this week are some of the best-value wines on the market and, as Neal Martin pointed out last year, for the French wine lover there is simply no Burgundy equivalent.
+It bears repeating that many of the estates released offer some of the best-value wines on the market and, as Neal Martin pointed out last year, for the French wine lover there is simply no Burgundy equivalent.
 Furthermore, the new world arguably does not produce wines with comparable fruit profiles, minerality and fine tannins.
 While these are not the most hallowed terroirs of Bordeaux, they are nonetheless totally unique terroirs unchallenged for value on the global market.
 The estates in the satellites of Lalande de Pomerol, Cotes de Bordeaux, Castillon, and Fonsac have seen a marked improvement in winemaking in the last decade as top estate owners like Denis Durantou purchase land in these appellations and invest in new vines, winemaking facilities and better vineyard management.
 The gains made by the top estates utilising the cutting-edge technology such as ultra-violet light sorting tables and the like are marginal but the investments in satellite appellations improve the wines immensely and they remain affordable to the average wine lover.
 These wines are at the top of their game and the prices are reasonable.

 In 2015 I was able to secure only a small volume of these wines, most sold out to savvy buyers on the watch in the first week they were released.
 This year I have been able to secure reasonable volume but these will not last.
 If great-drinking Bordeaux is something you love then these wines are perfect for medium-term cellaring and many will be approachable upon release.
 Buy up and enjoy, Claret lovers.